 Keep in mind that these numbers represent approximate historical values and will change (increase) as significant improvements are made to the infrastructure in each department.

 Other Funds

-Activity in small funds (Sanitation, Drug Fund, etc.) will be detailed in the line items budget section of this document.
+Activity in small funds (Sanitation, Drug Fund, etc.) will be detailed in the line items budget of the Town's budget ordinance.

 Other Issues Affecting the Budget